castorini/pyserini/docs/experiments-wiki-corpora.md

   -o ../wiki_extractor_out/wiki-all/ \
   --json
 ```
-The next step is using DrQA: https://github.com/facebookresearch/DrQA/tree/main/scripts/retriever (again making sure to modify the code to not remove lists as desired) using the following commands:
+The next step is using DrQA pre-processing: https://github.com/facebookresearch/DrQA/tree/main/scripts/retriever (again making sure to modify the code to not remove lists as desired) using the following commands:
 ```
 python build_db.py \
   ../wiki_extractor_out/wiki-text/ \